DNN-Connect/razor-blade/readme.md

 # Razor Blade v1.0 stable

 A library of common functions for Razor, to lighten Razor templates and make work easier.

-The goal is to provide helpers for very common code snippets or functions, which would lighten the load.
-Here some common examples...
+Some examples:

-_Sometimes you need the first 100 characters followed by an ellipsis (if truncated), but umlauts like `&uuml;` will mess up your count or might even be cut off.
+_You need the first 100 characters followed by an ellipsis (if truncated), but umlauts like `&uuml;` will mess up your count or might even be cut off.
 This is automatically handled by:_

 ```razor
   @* just cut it off at the visible character count, not splitting words *@